atp-dotcom/Geo-Explore/README.md

 # Geo-Explore
 This repository contains the final project for DSE 511

-# POC

-Collaborators: **Clinton Stipek (cstipek@vols.utk.edu)**, Shirley xu, Eva Kaushik, and Anibely Torres.

 # Task List

 - Data collection - Clinton and Shirley (complete, will flush out more)
 - Access to LLMs - Eva
-- Generating vector spaces for each individual dataset - Eva, Anibely, Clinton (in process - will add code base to main for others to see)
+- Generating vector spaces for each individual dataset - Eva, Anibely, and Clinton
 - Agentic augmentation - Clinton
-- Benchmarking - Shirley
+- Benchmarking - Shirley and Anibely
 - Communication - All

 # Roadmap